fillmaster/fillMaster/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `npm run serve`
+Builds the app and runs the server so that you can then go to: http://yourip:3000 on your mobile to view the built app (i.e. not the slower, dev environment app).

 ## About the project: